dell-esg/openshift-bare-metal/README.md

 $ ansible-playbook -i inventory.yaml setup_SCP_share.yaml
 ```

-Now that the NFS share is ready and we have placed the proper SCP files, we can import them into the iDRACs and apply the BIOS settings we need:
+Now that the NFS share is ready and we have placed the SCP files, we can import them into the iDRACs and apply the BIOS settings we need:

 ```
 $ ansible-playbook -i inventory.yaml configure_bios.yaml